sfilippone/psblas3/test/computational_routines/gedot/README.md

 ## TODO
+- Use also global in different ways
 - Add computation with broken descriptor and catch the errore result
-- Test using complex data
+- Test using complex data ($dot \leftarrow x^H \cdot y$)
 - Try multiple distributions
-- Try using a matrix instead of a vector
+- Fix result_check handling, it should not be an entire vector